eunvanz/react-awesome-ptr/README.md

 # Examples

-See examples in a mobile browser or turn on the browser debugger and toggle device toolbar.
+See examples in a mobile browser, or turn on the browser debugger and toggle device toolbar.

 - [On the top](https://eunvanz.github.io/react-awesome-ptr/iframe.html?id=pulltorefresh--on-the-top&args=&viewMode=story)